 Those differences between the original and the copy are exactly what people are going to look for.
-With an album like this, you know listeners will scrutinize it (more often than ignoring opportunities to find where the group fell short).
+With an album like this, you know listeners will scrutinize it.
 Moppa invites this: “…they are going to be listening to us and meticulously trying to find moments where we deviate from the original text that are, like, a tell, and think, ‘Yeah that doesn’t quite sound like Miles Davis because when he misses that note, it’s a little bit different.’ … So then it’s like, why don’t you listen to all music like that?”

 One of the biggest criticisms leveraged against the band is that Blue isn’t jazz.
-As a matter of fact, bassist Moppa Elliott agrees, straightforwardly stating in an interview with WNYC, “Obviously our album Blue is not jazz.”
+Bassist Moppa Elliott agrees, straightforwardly stating in an interview with WNYC, “Obviously our album Blue is not jazz.”
 However, in an interview with PopMatters, he raises a fascinating question:

 This quote and the entire PopMatters interview illustrate what the album is really about.
 It isn’t just about the question “Is this jazz?” but a multitude of other ones: What is jazz anyway?
 Should they really be doing this?
 Is it possible for this album to be better than the original?
 What’s the point?
-On blogs, social media, and forums I’ve seen people having lively debates about Blue.
-What is more important than the actual recording of this album is the dialogue that it created.
+I’ve seen people having lively debates about Blue on blogs, social media, and forums.
+What is more important than the actual recording of this album is the dialogue it created.
 As people write 500-word forum posts trying to explain this album’s pointlessness, they don’t realize what they are doing could very well be the point: to have a discussion.